Last updated: 24 June 2021

 To better manage attendees, we’ll be asking our families to invite attendees personally and suggesting only the publication of death and/or memorial notice.

-We understand that social distancing measures are difficult during times of grief, where a hug, kiss on the cheek or simply touch on the shoulder is the most natural way to show care and support.
+We understand that social distancing measures are difficult during times of grief, where a hug, kiss on the cheek or touch on the shoulder is the most natural way to show care and support.

 However, we ask that personal contact be kept to a minimum during services to minimise the risk of exposure for everyone in attendance.